 What is BitTorrent Token?

 BitTorrent is a file sharing protocol with the community of over 100 million users.
 As such, it has become a household name among the users of the torrent technology and wider file-sharing community.
-Its acquisition by TRON last summer (as part of a USD 140 million deal) was followed by a recent introduction of the BitTorrent cryptocurrency and its BTT token with the aim to deliver at least some of these proclaimed goals:
+Its acquisition by TRON in 2019 (as part of a USD 140 million deal) was followed by a recent introduction of the BitTorrent cryptocurrency and its BTT token with the aim to deliver at least some of these proclaimed goals:

 - BitTorrent (BTT) should become a bridge between content creators and their audience.
 The BTT team believes in the potential of cryptocurrencies to allow both the creators and users to acquire and spend them with no intermediaries involved.
 Thus, the users will be able to use the BTT tokens to give new value to their contributed computing resources and the transaction process will not involve the use of fiat currencies.